Rose Red (miniseries): Marketing

 Promotion for Rose Red was a "carefully-staged media event" leading up to its release.
-A $200,000 promotional marketing campaign for the miniseries began in November 2001.
+A $200,000 promotional marketing campaign for the miniseries began in November 2000.
 Marketing of the film presented the movie as based on actual events.

-In 2000, two years before the miniseries aired, the producers contracted with author Ridley Pearson to write a tie-in novel, The Diary of Ellen Rimbauer: My Life at Rose Red, under the pseudonym "Dr. Joyce Reardon" (one of the main characters of the miniseries).
+Before the miniseries aired, the producers contracted with author Ridley Pearson to write a tie-in novel, The Diary of Ellen Rimbauer: My Life at Rose Red, under the pseudonym "Dr. Joyce Reardon" (one of the main characters of the miniseries).
 The novel presented itself as nonfiction, and claimed to be the actual diary of Ellen Rimbauer (wife of the builder of Rose Red).
 The work was originally intended to be an architectural book featuring photos and drawings of the fictional Rose Red house with the supernatural elements subtly woven into the text and photos, but Pearson (building on several references to a diary in King's script) wrote it as Ellen Rimbauer's diary instead.
 Inspired by the 1999 film The Blair Witch Project, King came up with the idea of presenting the novel as real by having "Dr. Joyce Reardon" edit the "diary".
 King also inserted a reference into the book's foreword that a "best-selling author had found the journal in Maine", so that fans would be misled into concluding that King had written the work.
 The ruse worked.
 Fans and the press speculated for some time that Stephen King or his wife Tabitha King had written the book until Pearson was revealed to be the novel's author.
 The companion novel was a hit, rising high on several bestseller lists.
 Intended to be a promotional item rather than a stand-alone work, its popularity spawned a 2003 prequel television miniseries to Rose Red, titled The Diary of Ellen Rimbauer.
 The novel tie-in idea was repeated on Stephen King's next project, the miniseries Kingdom Hospital.
 Richard Dooling, King's collaborator on Kingdom Hospital and writer of several episodes in the miniseries, published a fictional diary, The Journals of Eleanor Druse, in 2004.

 A fictional website for Beaumont University (where Dr. Joyce Reardon, one of the main characters in the miniseries, taught parapsychology) was established.
 It provided information on the history of Rose Red, background on the Rimbauer family, and limited information on various disappearances at the mansion.
 The site is no longer functional, but can still be viewed through web archive programs such as the Wayback Machine.
 The marketing campaign was considered highly successful, with many readers believing that The Diary of Ellen Rimbauer was real.
 The fake Beaumont University site was bombarded with emails from fans who were convinced that Dr. Joyce Reardon, Beaumont University, and Rose Red were real.